kquo/tips/index.md

 </h4>
 </body>

-For feedback and suggestions, write me a <7fqdora6@duck.com>
+For feedback and suggestions, write to <7fqdora6@duck.com>